Supporting Aboriginal people with elevated weight through yarning

 Management yarning facilitates better communication between health care practitioners and their patients through collaborative discussion, supporting them to better understand their health needs and treatment options, leading to more informed choices and commitment to management plans.
 Management yarning provides the opportunity to ask questions, discuss management options and develop a shared and agreed plan.
 It requires practitioners to be flexible and adapt their style of communication according to the client’s knowledge, health literacy, life experiences, and preferred learning style.

-Clinical yarning techniques can help support Aboriginal patients to feel comfortable discussing sensitive weight concerns, better understand the health impacts of excess weight, actively participate in developing management strategies and follow through with lifestyle changes and treatments.
+When social yarning and management yarning techniques are used to support Aboriginal patients, they are more likely to feel comfortable discussing sensitive weight concerns, better understand the health impacts of excess weight, actively participate in developing management strategies and follow through with lifestyle changes and treatments.

 Access the latest education and resources about weight management through SHAPE.